These vegan 3-ingredient Peanut Butter Cookies have no egg, no dairy, and are gluten-free! Crunchy vegan cookies to snack on and ready in 20 minutes.

-- Oat flour – I use gluten-free certified rolled oat that I pulse into flour in my blender.
+- Homemade Oat flour – I use gluten-free certified rolled oat that I pulse into flour in my blender.
 The recipe works really well with spelt flour, all-purpose flour, or gluten-free flour.

 - Maple syrup – other healthy refined sugar-free options are coconut nectar, apple syrup, brown rice syrup, or agave syrup.

 Great news, these cookies store for up to 2 weeks in a cookie jar!
 That’s the great side of vegan baking.
 Indeed, vegan peanut butter cookies have no eggs, no milk, or butter.

 Therefore they store very well at room temperature.
 Their texture and taste remain intact and delicious.
 I recommend a sealed glass cookie to enjoy the full flavor and crunchy texture for longer.